How to Clone Hard Drive Using Command Prompt [Windows OS]

 Please pay attention to:

-With a user-friendly and intuitive main interface, you can easily finish every step of hard drive clone.
-Download the demo version and see how to use this Xcopy alternative to replace "clone a hard drive using CMD":
+With a user-A user-friendly and intuitive main interface makes it easy to complete every step of a hard drive clone.
+Download the demo version to see how this Xcopy alternative can be used to replace the command line method of cloning a hard drive, making the process simpler and more straightforward.

 Step 1.
 Install and launch Qiling Disk Master, click "Tools" tab page, and select "Clone Disk".